Miyajima Fireworks Festival

 We arrive like a flood tide, in waves, boatload upon boatload.
 Early birds, casual, laughing.
 Still room to stand, enough air to breathe.
-Buckets of sunscreen, beer on wheels,
+Buckets of sunscreen, beer on wheels, onigiri and ice.

 After disembarking, we join the caravan after caravan of pioneers staking out the land, our small corners of this foreign field lapping at the full length of the shore in splashes of

 every hue imaginable.
 Plots then marked, names chalked and bags deposited like so many headstones along the strand, we leave this technicolour cemetery to find some shade, a spot of lunch maybe, a curiously flavoured ice-cream.